databendlabs/databend/website/blog/2023-08-13-databend-weekly-106.md

 In Python packages such as PySpark, DuckDB, and DataFusion, the `show()` method is supported for outputting the first `n` rows of results.

 Recently, Databend has also implemented corresponding support for Python binding through PyO3.
-The code snippet is as follows.
+The code snippet is as follows:

 ```rust
 #[pyo3(signature = (num=20))]